reinderien/inspiration/readme.md

 ### Naïve

 The naïve (or brute-force) algorithm is the easiest to implement but certainly not the most efficient.
-It was the most popular (only?) algorithm seen in use at PyCon.
+It was the most popular (perhaps only?) algorithm seen in use at PyCon.
 It basically looks like:

-    for every permutation of x:
-        for every possible operator ƒ:
+    for each of n! permutations of x: for each of the 4^(n-1) combinations of ƒ: evaluate LHS
-            evaluate LHS
+            if LHS == y:
-            check for equality with y
+                print solution
+                exit

+This algorithm is trivially parallelized: the easiest method is to perform the permutation in a parent thread and assign subdivided ƒ search space to _m_ children, such that all children have the same set of inputs in the same order but attempt different combinations for ƒ.
+Each child will have a search space size of 4<sup>n - 1</sup>/m .
+Whichever child finds the first solution returns it to the parent, the parent cancels all children and completes execution.

+    for each of n! permutations of x: fork m children each searching 4^(n-1) / m combinations of ƒ join on any child completion
+        if a child found a solution:
+            cancel other children
+            print solution
+            exit
+        join on all remaining children

+A more carefully optimized solution would be to forego Python, and use [SIMD](https://en.wikipedia.org/wiki/SIMD) for a specific processor architecture.
+Each child element of the vectorized operation would have to have a different set of inputs but the same operations; thus,